shieldgenerator7/Ersatzica/Ersatzica Wolf Princess/ErsatzicaWolfPrincess.md

 The cat took one last dying breath.

 Medic Lersha’s growth still dripped blood.
 “I’m sensing something.”
-She ripped open the wound with her bear claw but didn’t find a kitten.
+She ripped open the wound with her bear claw but didn’t find the kitten.

 "Where is it?"
 Awoomoon asked impatiently.